flywire/LibreCAD_3/README.md

 ```

 # Using Conan (recommended)
 Conan is a package manager which provides C++ dependencies, compatible with Windows and Visual Studio.
-We recommand using it to simplify the compilation process.
+It is recommended to simplify the compilation process.

 ## Conan
 Download and install [Conan](https://conan.io/downloads.html).